GorDanil/GorDanil/README.md

 ![Danylo Horbachov](https://github.com/GorDanil/GorDanil/blob/main/card_danylo.png)

 ## About me
 Hello!
-My name is Danylo, and I have an excellent background, which consists of numerous projects!
+My name is Danylo

-I tested everything from Match-3 to MMORPG.

 I always pay attention to the little things and various nuances in life.
 The rapid progress of information technology and everything connected with it, is very interesting to me, as a person who is yearning for knowledge.
 I like traveling, because it broadens my horizons, brings me a lot of emotions, and inspires me to learn new information, improve my skills, and reach professional success.